Top in the UK for Health Professions Guardian League Table 2020

-Typically, students on our chiropractic degree will spend around 20 hours each week in lectures, practicals, tutorials, laboratory or clinical work, depending on the topic.
+Typically, students on our chiropractic degree will spend time each week in lectures, practicals, tutorials, laboratory or clinical work, depending on the topic.

 A variety of assessment methods are used throughout each term, including short-answer in-class tests, practical tests, practical vivas, multiple-choice tests, group presentations and long-answer written tests.